OkayHughes/open-lab-notebook/src/posts/misc/mpas_sw.md

 It appears that in the file `src/core_sw/mpas_sw_test_cases.F` there are several Williamson shallow water test cases.

 ### Trying to get `sw_test_case_5` working:
-This is the "Global  steady state non-linear zonal geostrophic flow" test case.
+This is the "Zonal flow over an idealized mountain" test case.

 First I'm going to see if I can find an example shallow water namelist on the mpas repository (I'm not hopeful.)